-When based on actual driving history, it is an effective tool for driver improvement.
+When based on actual driving history, targeted driver training is an effective tool for driver improvement.
 A recent article in Commercial Carrier Journal mentions the need for more targeted driver training.
 The article warns that in cab alerts are distracting to the driver.
-Classroom trainings like those endorsed by the National Safety Council are great, and have been the standard for many years.
-We teach the NSC Defensive Driving Course on a monthly basis at our own corporate office, but it takes advance planning and time off the job for drivers to attend.
+Classroom trainings like those endorsed by the National Safety Council are great, and have been the standard for many years, but it takes advance planning and time off the job for drivers to attend.
 Business requires something that is readily available when needed.

 Over the past couple of years, 2 primary models of targeted driver self-improvement have emerged.
 Not surprisingly, they are simple merit models and demerit models.